seakun/Python-Projects/README.md

  sample Python Projects

 * Simple Chatty Bot
-	* Learning over the basic syntax of Python and writing a simple program using variables, conditions, loops, and functions.
+	* Learned Python basic syntax and writing a simple program using variables, conditions, loops, and functions.

 * Zookeeper
+ * Learned to use lists and access them with indexes.